 Allergies reduce workplace productivity, increase medical costs, and make your employees miserable.
 While you can’t cure your employees’ allergies, you can help limit the impact of allergens in your office.
-Learn how you can improve employee wellness and fight allergies below.
+Keep reading to learn how you can improve employee wellness and fight allergies.

 Common Workplace Allergies